hmito/esj73web/web/opensession_en.md

 1. Symposium organizers (including co-organizers) must be regular members of the Ecological Society of Japan.
 2. Symposia will be held for approximately three hours.
-3. Those proposing themes must also apply for presentations in the same way as general presentations.
-The registration deadline is the same as for other general presentations.
+3. Those proposing themes must also apply for presentations in the same way as regular presentations.
+The registration deadline is the same as for other regular presentations.

 We look forward to receiving your proposals.